xSke/mechs.team/docs/team-history/season18.md

 The beginning to Season 18 was punctuated by harsh review and criticism by all involved.
 BNN described Season 17 as a “Retelling of Icarus”, A few folks rated the Core Mechanics number 24 on their seasonal Tier Lists.
-What the league couldn’t have seen was a Finals against the Boston Flowers, ending 3-2 in a Climactic game with Jolene Willowtree on the Mound for the final game, ending the series with a game-winning 3-1 score, and allowing the Core Mechanics their first truly earned championship and allowing the Mechs to host their first Parade.
+What the league couldn't have seen was a Finals against the Boston Flowers, ending 3-2 in a Climactic game with Jolene Willowtree on the Mound for the final game, ending the series with a game-winning 3-1 score, and allowing the Core Mechanics their first truly earned championship and allowing the Mechs to host their first Parade.
 An iconic season that really proves the Mechs can fix anything, even at their lowest.